 Combination shots are part of the unethical practice of over-vaccination of pets.
 They should have no place in your dog’s health care regimen.
 And vets who use them should have no place in your dog’s life.

-If your dog was given a combo shot, and your vet didn’t explain exactly what was in it, why your dog needed it, why your dog may not have needed certain components, and what adverse reactions they may cause, change vets (and tell him/her why) and report that vet to your state veterinary board for using products not backed by science and not informing you properly.
+If your dog was given a combo shot, and your vet didn’t explain exactly what was in it, why your dog needed it, why your dog may not have needed certain components, and what adverse reactions they may cause … you should change vets (and tell her why).
+You should also report that vet to your state veterinary board for using products not backed by science and not informing you properly.

-Alternatives to Combo Shots
+Alternatives To Combination Shots

 To avoid the combination shot, you have to take action and be willing to stand up to your vet (or switch vets).
 Most are reluctant to give up their cash cow.
 Here’s what to do: